 Player of the Month: Who gets your vote?

-A reminder that the poll is now open in the Official App.
-Voting closes on Sunday 2 May, when we'll announce the winner.
+A reminder that the poll is now open in our Official App.
+Voting closes on Tuesday 1 June, when we'll announce the winner.